Pulcheria: First Council of Ephesus

+Second Council of Ephesus

-In 449, christological debates flared up again.
-Theodosius summoned another council to Ephesus, to resolve the disputes.
-At this council, Pope Leo I was the primary advocate for Pulcheria's claims of the doctrine, and he "…forcefully intervened, sending a long letter to Archbishop Flavian of Constantinople, in which he argued for the two natures, but questioned the legality of the recent condemnation of a certain Eutyches for denying them.
-At this the party of Dioscorus, Cyril's successor in Alexandria, having believed that Eutyches had renounced his heresy earlier, was able to overturn the situation, whereupon Leo asked for a second council, calling that [council in] Ephesus the Robber Council."
+In 449, Christological debates flared up again.
+Theodosius summoned another council to Ephesus to resolve the disputes.
+At this council, Pope Leo I was the primary advocate for Pulcheria's claims of the doctrine, and he "…forcefully intervened, sending a Tome, a long letter, to Archbishop Flavian of Constantinople, in which he argued for the two natures, but questioned the legality of the recent condemnation of a certain Eutyches for denying them.
+At this the party of Dioscorus, Cyril's successor in Alexandria was able to overturn the situation, whereupon Leo asked for a second council, calling that [council in] Ephesus the Robber Council."

 During this council, Flavian was beaten and died from his injuries.
 He was later declared a saint and martyr.

+Council of Chalcedon

 Two years later, Pulcheria and Marcian summoned the Council of Chalcedon, attended by 452 bishops.
 It condemned the doctrines of both Nestorius and Eutyches, developed the doctrines of Cyril and Pope Leo I into one, and it declared the doctrine of the "Theotokos" orthodox.
 It also reversed the decision of the second Council of Ephesus and denounced it as 'Robber Council'.
 According to historian Averil Cameron, the Council of Chalcedon "…developed and clarified the creed of Nicaea, according to which God was Father, Son and Holy Spirit, by further proclaiming that Christ was at all times after the Incarnation fully God and fully human."
 Pulcheria and Marcian were both hailed as the "new Constantine" and "new Helena" at the council.
-From this council grew an irreconcilable gulf between Chalcedonians, those who upheld the council's decision, and Miaphysites, whose persecution began in this period.
+From this council grew an irreconcilable gulf between Chalcedonians, those who upheld the council's decision, and Miaphysites, who opposed it.

 Pulcheria devoted the last years of her life to the "Theotokos", and had three churches in Constantinople dedicated to the Blessed Virgin Mary: the Monastery of the Panagia Hodegetria, the Church of St. Mary of Blachernae, and the Chalkoprateia.

 Death and veneration

-On what day in 453 Pulcheria died is unknown.
+Pulcheria died in 453, but the specific day is unknown.
 She probably died in Constantinople.
 Her death shocked the people of Constantinople, since she had formed a bond with the city's inhabitants.

-Even in her last days Pulcheria thought of ways to help the poor of Constantinople, for "in her will she reinforced that bond by instructing that all of her remaining wealth be distributed among the poor…"
+In her will, she distributed her remaining wealth to the poor.

-After her death, she was declared a saint by the church, which is today the Roman Catholic Church and the Eastern Orthodox Church.
+After her death, she was declared a saint by the church, which is today the Roman Catholic and Eastern Orthodox churches.